MDMA and Alcohol: The Hidden Dangers of Mixing

 Partygoers will often mix ecstasy and alcohol without understanding the dangerous effects the drug cocktail can have.
-The euphoric impact of MDMA together with the feel-good vibes that the drug brings seem a good fit for a night of fun and partying.
+The euphoric impact of MDMA together with the feel-good vibes that the drug brings and availability of ecstasy on the streets seem a good fit for a night of fun and partying.
 However, MDMA and alcohol each have adverse side effects so when combined the results can be devastating.
 As each drug is highly addictive, mixing ecstasy with alcohol can lead to a dual addiction, more difficult to treat than a single addiction.
-In this article, we explore some of the hidden dangers of mixing both substances and the treatment options available.
+Read about some of the hidden dangers of mixing both substances and the treatment options available.

 Symptoms and Signs of Ecstasy with Alcohol

 Ecstasy, technically known as 3,4-Methylenedioxymethamphetamine, is a psychoactive drug widely abused as a recreational drug for its euphoric and ecstatic results.
 Alcohol is a legal but equally addictive depressant that is also used and abused widely for its effects.
-Mixing alcohol and ecstasy will often result in a prolongation of the outcome of each drug, providing a longer high for the person.
-A person that mixes alcohol and ecstasy will often exhibit certain symptoms including extended periods of euphoria and liveliness followed by periods of deep depression, autonomic teeth clenching, nausea, chills, sweating and so on.
-The need to get back to the prolonged high will also lead to drug-seeking habits, a hallmark of developing the addiction.
+Mixing alcohol and ecstasy will often result in a prolongation of the outcome of each drug including side effects.
+A person who mixes alcohol and ecstasy will often exhibit certain symptoms including extended periods of euphoria and liveliness followed by periods of deep depression, autonomic teeth clenching, nausea, chills, sweating and so on.

 What are the Dangers of Mixing Alcohol and MDMA?

 MDMA acts by raising body temperature while hindering the hypothalamus from regulating temperature while drinking dehydrates the body.
 Mixing MDMA and alcohol results in elevated temperatures and low bioavailability of water in the body, leading to heatstroke and possible death.